emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

  | --------|--------|--------|--------|--------|--------|--------|
 | 3 ( +3 ) | -3 ( -3 ) | -7 ( -5 ) | 2 ( +2 ) | -2 ( -2 ) | -3 ( -3 ) | 0 ( +0 ) |

+__Special Action Rules:__
+* __Villain:__ If the Ogre Lord is being used as a villain, it may make one out of turn villain action per round.

 __Actions:__
-* __Studded Club:__ _1d12 + 3 Strength._ On a critical hit, the enemy is tossed backwards 5 feet.
+* __Studded Club:__ _1d12 + 3 Strength._ The Ogre Lord swings a cruel, studded club at an enemy.
+On a critical hit, the enemy is tossed backwards 5 feet.
-* __Grab:__ Force an enemy to make a contested dexterity save.
+* __Grab:__ The Ogre Lord grabs at an enemy with sausage-like fingers.
+Force an enemy to make a contested dexterity save.
 On failure, they are grabbed and hoisted ten feet into the air.
 If the Ogre takes damage, it must make a D10 strength save or drop the grabbed entity.
-* __Slam Grabbed Entity:__ _2d8 + 3 Strength._ Slam a grabbed entity into the ground with full force.
+* __Slam Grabbed Entity:__ _2d8 + 3 Strength._ The Ogre Lord slams a grabbed entity into the ground with full force.
 They must make a D12 Dex save or drop their weapon.
-* __Hurl Grabbed Entity:__ _2d6 + 3 Strength._ Hurl a grabbed entity at a target.
+* __Hurl Grabbed Entity:__ _2d6 + 3 Strength._ The Ogre Lord Hurls a grabbed entity at a target.
 Both the entity and the target take damage.
-* __Club With Grabbed Entity:__ _1d8 + 3 Strength._ Use a grabbed entity as a club.
+* __Club With Grabbed Entity:__ _1d8 + 3 Strength._ The Ogre Lord uses a grabbed entity as a club.
 Both the entity and the target take damage.

 __Conditional Actions:__
 * __First Turn:__ CHARGE: All nearby allies, including the Ogre Lord, get to move their full movement towards the enemy.